ballerina-platform/ballerina-lang/docs/specification/typesandvar.md

 > NOTE: We are considering allowing the value of a property to be an expression.

-Library functions for manipulating XML documents and elements are in the package `ballerina.lang.jsonutils`.
+Library functions for manipulating XML documents and elements are in the package `ballerina.lang.jsons`.

 > NOTE: We are considering a deeper marriage of JSON types and structs.
 This is because a JSON document with its properties can be viewed as being analogous to a struct with fields.
 Some of the deeper integration we are considering is the ability to use dot notation (similar to the syntax for accessing fields of a struct) to navigate through a JSON document, instead of the current approach of using a library function.